woodenworks/project-kraken/adventure-content/monsters/Mateo.md

 ### Legendary Actions

 Mateo can take 1 legendary action, choosing from the options below.
 Only one legendary action can be used at a time and only at the end of another creature’s turn.
 He regains spent legendary actions at the start of his turn.
+When he uses either of the following options, he can also use his **Tactical Swap** ability.

 ***Illusory Army.*** Mateo summons three **Phantasmal Soldiers** to points he can see within 30 feet.